 Known as the "Live Music Capital of the World," Austin boasts more live music venues per capita than anywhere else in the nation.
 It has witnessed the early careers of several famous musicians, including Stevie Ray Vaughan, Janis Joplin and the Dixie Chicks.
-Despite significant growth in recent years, Austin maintains a quirky, laid-back atmosphere that you won't find in other Texas cities.
+Despite significant growth in recent years, Austin maintains a quirky, laid-back atmosphere that you won't find in other Texan cities.
 Outsiders tend to see the city as a home base for wacky characters, but Austinites revel in their eccentricity and proudly flaunt the city's motto, "Keep Austin Weird."

 The best times to visit Austin are September to November or March to May, when 70s and 80s are the anticipated daytime temperatures.
 As temperatures climb into the mid- to high 90s with high humidity, the Texan summer (June through August) is barely tolerable for unaccustomed visitors.
-Winter, lasting December to February, is relatively mild and dry, usually staying in the low to mid 60s.
+Winter (December to February) is relatively mild and dry, with temperatures that hover in the low to mid-60s.
 Festivals are an integral part of Austin's culture.
-If your travel plans are flexible, then plan on attending a festival that interests you.Read More Best Times to Visit Austin»
+If your travel plans are flexible, then plan on attending a festival that interests you – just be prepared for inflated lodging rates.

 Compared to other U.S. cities of its size, Austin is relatively safe for visitors, but it's still necessary to exercise precautions.
 Make sure to keep your car doors locked and your valuables in a secure location, and avoid dimly lit streets after sundown.